thesabinelim/comp1531-slackr/README.md

 More information about running this server will be provided in week 4.

+### Storage of data

+As you know, in this iteration you will have to store data to implement the backend.
+This will be discussed in week 5/6 lectures, but in the meantime, you can simply use a single global variable containing nested dictionaries/lists to store the data.

 ### Connecting to the frontend

 Details concerning the front-end will be released in week 5.